Cura Personalis (Care for the Person)

 This may be the one phrase that sums up Ignatian Spirituality.
 It invites a person to search for and find God in every circumstance of life; God is present everywhere and can be found in all of creation.

 Fitzgibbons S.J., J. (2012).
 Finding God in al things...and back home.
 Jesuit Higher Education, 1(1), pp. 12-15.

 My name is Fr.
-Pat Quinn, S.J. and I’m new to the Office of Mission at Regis University.
+Pat Quinn, S.J.
 Many will ask “Where do I start?” when they are hoping to learn about the Jesuits or the Mission of Regis.
 Well, where do we usually start researching when we are at a University—at the Library.
 So I thought, with the help of the Librarians, to list some of the great resources available.
 Ergo, this Library Resource Guide to Ignatian Resources.